pspaul/iliChrome/README.md

 - the extension adds a button for every exercise unit
 - click one of these → the standard upload page appears
 - the extension added custom upload buttons, which work even after the deadline

+## What is working?

+- acces the upload form after the deadline
+- upload files after the deadline

+## What is not working?

+- delete files after the deadline
+- fake the upload's timestamp